In an increasingly complex medical world, having one doctor who knows your health history has become highly important.

 - Summarize.
 Before the doctor leaves the room, ask for the opportunity to repeat back the main things you learned during your visit to help ensure you understood everything fully.

 If you need a primary care physician, we can help.
-Visit our website to find an AdventHealth physician near you.
+Call Call844-362-2329 to find an AdventHealth physician nearest you.